aecworks/aec.works-web/README.md

 #### Production

+#### PRs

+All PRs generate a preview deploy through netlify.
+Previews using the staging api.

 All code pushed or merged into `master` is automatically deployed to https://aec.works

-# Contributing
-TODO